vmsmith/LearningGit/1_Stand_Alone_Machine.md

 #### Add *data*

 Before we proceed, go to this link and copy the entire Robert Frost poem, [Stopping by the Woods on a Snowy Evening](https://www.poetryfoundation.org/poems-and-poets/poems/detail/42891).
-Then, in your `project1` directory, create a file called `poem.txt` and paste the Frost poem in it.
+Then, in your `project1` directory, create a text file called `poem.txt` and paste the Frost poem in it.
 Then save it.

 Since this is a code-agnostic article, we're going to use that poem in our exercises to update our text file, `file1.txt`.
 Put differently, the poem is going to function as our *data*.